 Sir Stephen O'Brien

 International Businessperson; Global Leader: Humanitarian/Emergency Relief/UN+Multilateral/Global Health; Government; Diplomat; Politician; Lawyer

 Sir Stephen is an Unreasonable Collective Member and Mentor.
-Sir Stephen has participated in 7 programs, including mentoring virtually in Fall 2020 Programs, and has advised over 90 Unreasonable companies.
+Sir Stephen has participated in 3 programs, including Virtual 2020 Programs, and has advised over 27 Unreasonable companies.

 The Rt.
 Hon.
 Sir Stephen O’Brien KBE is a British businessperson, politician, diplomat, industrialist and lawyer who completed his term as United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator towards the end of 2017.

 Born in Tanzania, Sir Stephen was educated in Kenya and the United Kingdom, where he attended Emmanuel College, Cambridge University and qualified as a lawyer.
 He first practised as an international commercial solicitor with City of London firm, Freshfields, subsequently becoming an manufacturing industrialist as senior executive at FTSE100 global building materials producer, Redland PLC.
 He is currently Chairman of the UK's Motability Operations Group PLC, non-executive director and Vice-Chairman of Savannah Energy PLC, a Non-Executive Board Member of the UK Government's Department of International Trade, and an International Business Consultant.